-AI Lifecycle1,8
+AI Lifecycle1

-AI system lifecycle phases involve: i) ‘design, data and models’; which is a context-dependent sequence encompassing planning and design, data collection and processing, as well as model building, ii) ‘verification (2.1.26) and validation (2.1.25)’; iii) ‘deployment’; and iv) ‘operation and monitoring’.
-These phases often take place in an iterative manner and are not necessarily sequential.
-The decision to retire an AI system from operation may occur at any point during the operation and monitoring phase [decommissioning phase; sensor degradation and its impact on safety].
+[The AI lifecycle consists of the design and development phase of the AI-based system, including but not limited to the collection, selection and processing of data and the choice of the model and the training process, the validation phase, the deployment phase and the monitoring phase.
+The lifecycle concludes with the decommissioning phase, which may include replacing the existing AI-based software with new software or the removal of the AI-based software from a product.]

 AI System2,8

 A machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
 Different AI systems vary in their levels of autonomy and adaptiveness after deployment.
+[The boundaries of an AI system are determined during the definition of the AI system’s architecture, training process and training data].

 Alternative11

 An item or element that utilizes one or more AI models.
 The AI system can use various AI methods, and can utilize different AI technologies.
 The boundaries of an AI system are determined during the definition of the AI system’s architecture, and can contain one or more AI components or models.

+AI Safety11

+An absence of unreasonable risk due to AI errors caused by faults and functional insufficiencies.

 Artificial Intelligence (AI)5

 The field of computer science focused on creating systems or machines capable of performing tasks that typically require human intelligence.
-These tasks include learning, reasoning, problem-solving, natural language processing, and decision-making.
+These tasks include learning, reasoning, [controlling] problem-solving, natural language processing, and decision-making.

+[NB: AI systems lack genuine understanding, self-awareness, and the holistic contextual awareness that underpins human problem-solving.
+This distinction is critical in safety-critical automotive applications, where AI’s predictable, logical operation must be complemented by system design and oversight that accounts for its inherent limitations compared to human cognition.]

 Alternative1

 A set of methods or automated entities that together build, optimize and apply a model so that the system can, for a given set of predefined tasks, compute predictions, recommendations, or decisions.

+Backdoor Attack

+A backdoor attack in AI refers to a hidden and malicious manipulation of an AI system, where attackers intentionally insert a secret entry point into the system’s model during its training phases.
+This allows the attacker to later exploit the AI by triggering specific conditions (known as “triggers”) that activate the backdoor, causing the system to behave incorrectly under the attacker’s control.

 Black Box1

-An AI system/ software in which the detailed architecture and processing is unknown.
-See ‘opacity’(2.3.11) and ‘interpretability’(2.3.7).
+An AI system/ software in which the detailed architecture and processing [are] unknown [or incomprehensible].
+See ‘interpretability’(2.3.7).

-Cloud Computing5

-A paradigm for delivering computing services—including servers, data storage, software and analytics—over the internet.
-Users can access these resources on demand and without local infrastructure to develop, train, deploy, and manage AI applications.

 Compute (Computational Resources)5

-Refers to the hardware (e.g., GPUs (2.1.13)), software (e.g., data management software) and infrastructure (e.g., data centers) required to train and run AI systems(2.1.13).
+Refers to the hardware, software (e.g., data management software) and infrastructure (e.g., data centers) required to train and run AI systems, [typically measured in floating point operations (FLOPs)(2.1.13).

 Edge Case4

 A rare but plausible independent parameter value within a scenario.
 Edge cases contrast with corner cases which represent a combination of rare but plausible parameter values.

+Evasion Attacks

+An Evasion Attack in the context of AI refers to a technique where an attacker deliberately manipulates input data to cause a trained and deployed machine learning model to make incorrect predictions or classifications, without altering the model’s internal structure or training data.
+The attack typically involves making subtle, often imperceptible changes to the input (known as Adversarial Examples(2.2.1), allowing malicious actors to bypass AI-driven security systems or mislead decision-making processes.

 (AI) Error11